JustGinger888/DataScience/README.md

 - Utilise suitable data mining tools
 - and analysis techniques to find
   - significant patterns and trends
-  - SPSS, Excel, Tableau, WEKA, Python libraries, etc
+  - Excel, Tableau, WEKA, Python libraries, etc
 - Explain the patterns you have observed.